WAVM/WAVM/README.md

   --				Stop parsing arguments
 ```

-`wavm` will load a WebAssembly file and call `main` (or a specified function).
+`wavm-run` will load a WebAssembly file and call `main` (or a specified function).
 Example programs to try without changing any code include those found in the Examples and Test/spec directory such as the following:

 ```
-wavm Examples/helloworld.wast
+wavm-run Examples/helloworld.wast
-wavm Examples/Benchmark/Benchmark.wast
+wavm-run Examples/Benchmark/Benchmark.wast
-wavm Examples/zlib.wast
+wavm-run Examples/zlib.wast
 ```

 WebAssembly programs that export a main function with the standard parameters will be passed in the command line arguments.
 If the same main function returns a i32 type it will become the exit code.
 WAVM supports Emscripten's defined I/O functions so programs can read from stdin and write to stdout and stderr.
 See [echo.wast](Examples/echo.wast) for an example of a program that echos the command line arguments back out through stdout.